 - Aquarium Fish Bushymouth catfish (Ancistrus dolichopterus) is eating another fish – Shutterstock – https://www.shutterstock.com/video/clip-12727265-aquarium-fish-bushymouth-catfish-ancistrus-dolichopterus-eating

-Freshwater shrimps are skillful at cleaning algae in your tank.
+Freshwater shrimps love eating algae that grow in your tank.
 They also eat leftover fish food and decaying plants.
 These are the most common algae eating shrimp:

-It’s best to keep them in groups of three or more and in tanks with small to medium-sized fish that are peaceful.
+It’s best to keep them in groups of three or more and tanks with small to medium-sized peaceful fish.
 Because of their size, large or aggressive fish will attack and eat them.
 So, I don’t recommend fish like goldfish and cichlids.